 The preprocessors and postprocessors for each type of request accept different arguments, but none of them has a return value (more specifically, any returned value is ignored).
-Preprocessors and postprocessors modify their arguments in-place.
+Those preprocessors and postprocessors that accept dictionaries as parameters can (and should) modify their arguments in-place.
+That means the changes made to, for example, the result dictionary will be seen by the Flask-Restless view functions and ultimately returned to the client.

 The arguments to the preprocessor and postprocessor functions will be provided as keyword arguments, so you should always add kw as the final argument when defining a preprocessor or postprocessor function.
 This way, you can specify only the keyword arguments you need when defining your functions.
+Furthermore, if a new version of Flask-Restless changes the API, you can update Flask-Restless without breaking your code.